-Article XIII: Nomination and Elections of Executive Committee Members.
+Article XIII: Nomination and Elections of Executive Committee Members

 ARTICLE I: PREAMBLE

 In 1981, a group of Muslim physicians and health care professionals from Canada, United States of America, India, Pakistan, Indonesia, Jordan, South Africa, Sudan, Nigeria, United Kingdom and Eire, met in Orlando, Florida, USA.
-They discussed the need for an organization to unite Islamic health care associations in the world under one banner.
+They discussed the need for an organization to unite Islamic health care associations around the world under one banner.
 Thus the FEDERATION OF ISLAMIC MEDICAL ASSOCIATIONS (FIMA) was launched.
 Believing that:

 1.1 Islam is the universal religion, a blessing to mankind and a complete way of life with its own God ordained laws, code of life and value system incorporating the Islamic ethical and moral code.

 1.2 The sovereignty over the entire universe belongs to Allah and that He is the source of all knowledge and truth.